w3c/wai-statements/index.md

 ### Contact information
 {% include excol.html type="middle" %}
 * Who can people contact for questions about this Accessibility Statement.
 This could be an email going to the person responsible for the Accessibility Statement.
 This is very different depending on the audience.
 For example, if procurers want to contact you about your Accessibility Statement, you may want to point them to another place than persons with disabilities who have questions or feedback about the accessibility of your website or mobile application.
-* <strong>Example:</strong> Persons with disabilities, please contact: Department of Communication; accessibility@universityofsampel.ort; Tel.: +31 111 111 1111.
-Procurers, please contact: procurers@universityofsampel.ort; Tel.: +31 111 111 112.
+* <strong>Example:</strong> Persons with disabilities, please contact: Department of Communication; accessibility@website; Tel.: +31 111 111 1111.
+Procurers, please contact: procurers@website; Tel.: +31 111 111 112.
 * <strong>Format:</strong> [Contact information 1 (name; dept; email; phone)]; [Contact information 2 (name; dept; email; phone)]
 * <button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}